jakop345/cloudron-box/docs/references/usermanual.md

 <img src="/docs/img/webadmin_domain.png" class="shadow">

-Tip: The Cloudron administration panel is located at the `my` subdomain.
+The Cloudron administration page is located at the `my` subdomain.
 You might want to bookmark this link!

 ## Apps